janheindejong/outhouse/README.md

 dotnet tool install --global dotnet-ef
 ```

-Local development and running the test project require a MS SQL Server to be reachable at localhost:1443.
-The easiest, cross-platform way to do this is by running it in a Docker container, like so:
+Local development requires an MS SQL Server to be reachable on localhost:1443.
+The easiest cross-platform way to do this is by running it in a Docker container, like so:

 ```PowerShell
 docker run `